Ada-Developers-Academy/core-unit-2/intro-to-sql/updating-records.md

 Zahra is a user of a chat app, which allows her to add and manage her different contacts.
 She can select a contact and talk with them, and categorize her contacts too.

 However, one day, Zahra's friend tells her that they've changed their name.
 Zahra needs to update her friend's contact information.
-While she does that, she realizes that she made a category named "Best Freinds," typo and all.
+While she does that, she realizes that she made a category named "Best Freinds," misspelling and all.
 She wants to fix the category name to "Best Friends."

 Consider these features:

-1. As a user, I should be able to update my contacts's names, so I can keep my contact information up-to-date
+1. As a user, I should be able to update my contacts' names, so I can keep my contact information up-to-date
 1. As a user, I should be able to rename the categories I put my contacts in, so I can find my contacts by the correct category name

 Now, imagine that this chat app had a database and table like this: